sjagoe/pikos/_sources/reference.txt

 -------

 Each monitor uses a specific record.
-A record is a subclass of named tuple augmented with two methods, ``header``, ``line`` that can optionally used for formating by the recorders.
+A record is a subclass of named tuple augmented with two methods, ``header``, ``line`` that can be optionally used to format the output.

 .. note::

     Currently only the
     :class:`~pikos.recorders.test_stream_recorder.TextStreamRecorder`
-    can take advantage of the additional formating functionality.
+    can take advantage of the additional format information.

 The monitor records available are: